parwatcodes/random-emoji-robbyrussell/README.md

 terminal looks like this.

-Note: I have used zsh syntax highlighting plugin.
+### Note: I have used zsh syntax highlighting plugin and the emoji are shuffled from the list.

-Note: The emoji are random.